ace-design/JustificationDiagram/README.md

 # Justification Diagram Generator

 - Author : Corinne Pulgar and Nicolas Corbière
-- Supervision : Sébastien Mosser and mireille Blay-Fornarino
+- Supervision : Sébastien Mosser and Mireille Blay-Fornarino

 This prototype generates a justification diagram from a text file.